Tale of "Frosty the Snowman" is rooted in West Virginia

 Advertisement

-“It was her who said ‘Maybe you ought to put some music to it," Busemeyer said of his grandfather.
+“It was her who said, ‘Maybe you ought to put some music to it," Busemeyer said of his grandfather.
 "She always encouraged him quite a bit.
 He felt very close with her.”

 Advertisement

-"" was first covered by Gene Autry and the Cass County Boys in 1950 and afterward by Bing Crosby, Nat King Cole, Ella Fitzgerald and a host of other crooners.
+"" was first covered by Gene Autry and the Cass County Boys in 1950 and afterward by Bing Crosby, Nat King Cole, Ella Fitzgerald, and other crooners.
+“Mountain Stage” host Larry Groce recorded a version in 1976 for one of his Disney children’s records.

 Rollins died in Cincinnati, Ohio, in 1973, at age 66, and is buried in the Queen's Point Cemetery in Keyser.